Skip to main content

 NOTE

-• If you need to enable fast schema evolution for tables in a shared-data cluster, you must configure fast schema evolution at the cluster level using FE dynamic parameter enable_fast_schema_evolution.
+• If you need to configure fast schema evolution at the cluster level, such as disabling fast schema evolution within the StarRocks cluster, you can set the FE dynamic parameter enable_fast_schema_evolution.

 Examples